samlings/BlueprismTechTest/README.md

 I also created a filter logic, in order to reduce the amount of words to the minimum when calling the FourLetterService.

+## Tools
+The application was developed with Visual Studio 2019, using .NET Core 3.1 and C#.
+For unit tests I used NUnit.